 Dr Carolyn Patteson

-Dr Carolyn Patteson is Chief Science Strategic Planning & Engagement within the Defence Science and Technology Group.
+Dr Carolyn Patteson is Deputy Chief Defence Scientist, leading the Defence Science and Technology Group (DSTG) Headquarters Division.

-Prior to this, Dr Patteson established the International, Trade & National Security Division in the Department of Industry, Science and Resources, leading the provision of advice on national security and international issues in relation to the portfolio.
+Before joining Defence, Dr Patteson established the International Trade and National Security Division in the Department of Industry, Science and Resources, leading the provision of advice on national security and international issues in relation to the portfolio.

-From 2016-2019 she led the Content Division in the Department of Communications and the Arts.
+From 2016 to 2019, she led the Content Division in the Department of Communications and the Arts.
 Here she was responsible for a broad range of broadcasting, copyright, classification and content policy and regulation.

 Before this, Dr Patteson was the Executive Manager of CERT Australia, and responsible more broadly within the Attorney-General's Department for cyber-crime and cyber security issues.